 6. Alcohol (Including Raw Bread Dough) — Rapid CNS Depression

 Ethanol affects dogs the same way it affects humans, but dogs are much smaller and metabolize it differently.
-Unattended cocktails, fermented foods, and raw bread dough (which ferments in the stomach) are all risks.
+Unattended cocktails, fermented foods, and raw bread dough (which ferments in the stomach, producing alcohol) are all risks.

 Symptoms: Vomiting, disorientation, lethargy, hypothermia, difficulty breathing, seizures.